Integrated Mindfulness & MRE Newsletter Signup Page

 Tim Duerden

-PS: If you tried to contact us via one of our @mre.re email addresses, then apologies: we hadn’t realised during our COVID difficulties that due to Brexit this web-domain had become inaccessible.
+PS: If you tried to contact us via one of our @mre.re email addresses, then apologies, due to Brexit this web-domain had become inaccessible.
 Please use info@integratedmindfulness.com

 Subscribe to our Integrated Mindfulness Newsletter by Clicking Here